Skip to content

 9. The prospect is grumpy, moody or emotional

-This isn’t exactly a verbal objection, but if you’ve spent any time in outbound sales, you’ve probably had someone who’s obviously having a bad day on the other end of the line.
+This isn’t precisely a verbal objection, but if you’ve spent any time in outbound sales, you’ve probably had someone who’s obviously having a bad day on the other end of the line.

 This might mean they’re not in the right headspace to talk to you or willing to make any decisions quite yet.
 They may even hang up the phone.